jade-codes/AzureTRE/templates/workspace_services/aks/user_resources/workloads.md

-# AKS Platforms User Resource Service Bundle
+# Workloads User Resource Service Bundle

-This is a User Resource Service template that deploys containerised platform workloads to an Azure Kubernetes Service (AKS) cluster within a TRE workspace.
+This is a User Resource Service template that deploys containerised workloads to an Azure Kubernetes Service (AKS) cluster within a TRE workspace.
 It provides predefined workload configurations optimised for different research scenarios including DevSecOps, AI/ML, and Knowledge Graph workloads.

 ## Prerequisites